observIQ/bindplane-agent/docs/installation-linux.md

 Logs from the collector will appear in `/opt/observiq-otel-collector/log`.
 You may run `sudo tail -F /opt/observiq-otel-collector/log/collector.log` to view them.

-Stdout and stderr for the collector process can be via journald.
+Stdout and stderr for the collector process are recorded via journald.
 You man run `sudo journalctl -u observiq-otel-collector.service` to view them.

 **Configuration**